 I was born and raised in beautiful Boulder, Colorado, where I received my undergraduate degree in Communication at CU.
 I also spent time studying computer science, business, advertising, and music.
 My college career was blessed with amazing real-world employment opportunities working for Apple, Miramax Films, A.D.D.
 Marketing & Advertising, and CU Program Council.
-Since relocating to San Francisco, I’ve had the privilege to learn and work with many talented groups of people, most recently at the offices of Goodby Silverstein & Partners.
+Since relocating to San Francisco, I’ve had the privilege to learn and work with many talented teams, including Goodby Silverstein & Partners, DDB SF, and Venables Bell & Partners.

-NickHess.com is the home of my independent design company for print, motion, web, and sound production.
+Please browse my portfolio online and watch my motion graphics reel..
 Learn more about my work experience by viewing my resume here:

 My passion for design roots from my love for Apple and also my Dad, who has been an art director and graphic designer for over 35 years.
 I loved drawing as a kid, and dreamed up my first logo for Hess Industries at 10 years old, which still stands unchanged today.
 In high school I won awards in statewide web design contests, and then in college landed a position doing graphics for CU Program Council, the organization that provides national-level entertainment on Boulder campus including concerts, film, comedy, and other large events.
 Since then I’ve been able to grow immensely as a graphic artist, and had the opportunity to design posters for some well known musicians and performers.